 Red Thunder chile peppers were created by Rijk Zwaan, a plant breeding company in the Netherlands that develops hybrid cultivars with improved growth characteristics and traits for selected regions.
 Primarily created for the Asian market, Red Thunder chile peppers can be grown outside as well as in greenhouses, making them suitable for colder winter climates.
 With the pepper’s introduction into Asia, they were extensively tested in Russia and eventually gained approval to be listed on the Russian state register in 2015.
 Today Red Thunder chile peppers can be found in home gardens and are also cultivated through small farms in select regions of Asia and Eastern Europe.

-Someone shared Red Thunder Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Red Thunder Chile Peppers using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Sharer's comments : Chile peppers from China

 Zhetygen village Sunday market